DarkWoodX/crossaint/README.md

 **The Talk-to-ChatGPT Google Chrome extension can be downloaded from the Chrome Web store here:** https://chrome.google.com/webstore/detail/talk-to-chatgpt/hodadfhfagpiemkeoliaelelfbboamlk

-After installing the Google Chrome ext
+After installing the Google Chrome extension,